 - The castle was built on an extinct volcano and people have inhabited the rock since the Iron Age.

-- St Margaret’s Chapel, inside the castle, is oldest surviving building in Scotland.
+- St Margaret’s Chapel, inside the castle, is the oldest surviving building in Scotland.
 It was built by David I in the 12th century who dedicated it to his pious mother.
 The story of David I’s parents, Malcolm III and St Margaret is one of my favourites.
 After Malcolm III was killed during battle, his wife was so overcome with grief she died a few days later.

 - During the 13th and 14th centuries (the time of the Scottish Wars of Independence), the castle changed hands between Scotland and England several times.